 The causes of memory impairment in the elderly may also include decreased neurotransmitter formation, inadequate circulation (stroke and vascular dementia), Parkinson’s disease or Alzheimer’s disease.

 A well-publicized European clinical trial involving 2,298 patients (the ICTUS trial), published in the Lancet in 2012, showed that citicoline did not affect global outcomes following stroke.
-However, patients received citicoline or placebo for a total of only 6 weeks post-stroke and some authors have argued that the duration of the trial was too short to detect positive results.
+However, in this study patients received citicoline or placebo for a total of only 6 weeks post-stroke and some authors have argued that the duration of the trial was too short to detect positive results.

 In contrast to the ICTUS trial, another study published in 2012, the VITA study, did show a benefit of citicoline in post-stroke patients.
 The VITA study evaluated 197 patients with moderate-to-severe neuro- logical deficits resulting from stroke.
 In this study, an intravenous 2 gram dose of citicoline for 5-10 days was effective at improving functional independence, reducing the burden of care, and improving temporal orientation, attention, and executive functions for up to 2 months.